Swift is an inclusive employer who values all employees and promotes a positive ethos through The Swift Way and FISH! Philosophy.

 4.1 An employee who feels that he/she has been harassed or bullied has a right to seek redress via the procedures set out below.

-5.1 An employee who feels that he/she is being subjected to harassment or bullying may attempt to resolve the matter informally in the first instance.
-In some cases, it may be possible and sufficient for him/her to explain clearly to the person(s) engaged in the unwanted activities that the behaviour is unwelcome, that it offends or makes him/her uncomfortable.
+5.1 The first step for an employee who feels that he/she is being subjected to harassment or bullying is to speak to their Line Manager, however, they may feel confident to explain clearly and professionally to the person(s) engaged in the unwanted activities, that the behaviour is unwelcome, that it offends or makes him/her feel uncomfortable.

-• the complainant should keep a record of any incidents, detailing when, where, what occurred, and witnesses (if any);
+• if the complainant feels the bullying or harassment is significant, they should speak to their Line Manager straight away, who may suggest that they keep a record of any incidents, detailing when, where, what occurred, and witnesses (if any);

-5.3 If the complaint relates to the conduct of the complainant's manager, the complainant may choose to discuss the matter with his/her manager's line manager.
+5.2 If the complaint relates to the conduct of the complainant's manager, the complainant may choose to discuss the matter with a member of the SLT.

-5.4 The Manager will discuss the matter with the complainant and agree a course of action.
-The complainant may be accompanied by a representative or colleague at these meetings.
-The alleged harasser will also have the right to state their version of events to the manager and to also be accompanied by a representative or colleague.
-The right to be accompanied at grievance hearings is set out in the Employment Relations Act 1999.
+5.4 as part of the investigation, the alleged harasser will also have the right to state their version of events to the manager and to also be accompanied by a representative or colleague.
+The right to be accompanied at this meeting is set out in the Employment Relations Act 1999.

 5.5 The complainant must be assured that he/she will not be discriminated against or victimised for raising the complaint.
 Confidentiality will be observed throughout and the need for any disclosure of the details of the case will be discussed and agreed.